tnvunoma/dashstarter/README.md

 - click on video and image node to upload files from your device

 - click on table view button to view contents of the canvas in table format

+- KNOWN BUGS:

+If node's link button is clicked and node is dismissed without ending the linking process, the next time a node's link button is clicked, the deleted node will be linked to the new node.
+There is no way to delete this linkage.